JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 - FPS of stream
 - Resolution of stream
 - YOLOv11 Inference Quality (Model) used by the worker nodes
-- State of the Memory SLO (as a float value)
+- State of the Memory SLO (as a normalized float value)
-- State of the Queue Size SLO (as a float value)
+- State of the Queue Size SLO (as a normalized float value)

-Actions:
+- State of the Global Average Processing Time SLO (as a normalized float value)
+- State of the Highest Worker Average Processing Time (as a normalized float value)

+Actions set 1 (absolute control):
-- Changing of the FPS of the stream
+- Direct changing of the FPS of the stream
-- Changing the Resolution of the stream
+- Direct changing the Resolution of the stream
-- Changing the YOLOv1 Inference Quality (The model used by the worker nodes)
+- Direct Changing the YOLOv1 Inference Quality (The model used by the worker nodes)

+Actions set 2 (relative control):
+- Increasing/Decreasing of the FPS of the stream by one step
+- Increasing/Decreasing of the Resolution of the stream by one step
+- Increasing/Decreasing of YOLOv1 Inference Quality (The model used by the worker nodes) by one step

+#### Goal
+1. Uphold all 4 SLOs at all times.
+2. While upholding the SLOs: maximize the 3 stream quality parameters (fps, resolution, inference quality) The preference for the stream quality parameters should be resolution > fps > inference quality, if the performance impact is equal.

 #### AIF Loop
 The agent defines an interval for the AIF loop.
 Per default this is 1 second.